scottish-government-design-system/designsystem.gov.scot/get-started/installation/npm.md

     <pre><code class="lang-bash">npm install node-sass --save-dev</code></pre>

-## Install the design system
+## Install the Design System

-Install the design system with this command:
+Install the Design System with this command:

 <pre><code class="lang-bash">npm install @scottish-government/pattern-library --save-dev</code></pre>

-You will now have a copy of the design system's source code in your project's `node_modules` folder.
+You will now have a copy of the Design System's source code in your project's `node_modules` folder.

-## Using the design system
+## Using the Design System

 ### SASS and CSS